 This year there will be 31 tours hosted by volunteers at local GCV member clubs.
 The 31 tours are divided into 8 regions: Northern Virginia, Potomac, Coastal, Tidewater, Capitol, Southwest, Blue Ridge, and Foothills.
 This annual event is coordinated and managed by 3,300 volunteers who spend months planning in advance.
 Many members create beautiful floral arrangements for the homes.
 It is estimated that 2,200 floral arrangements will have been made for this year’s event.

-The schedule is available online at http://www.vagardenweek.org and tickets can be purchased on the day of the tour at numerous locations or in advance.
+The schedule is available online and tickets can be purchased on the day of the tour at numerous locations or in advance.
 Tours are held rain or shine.
 Properties can be visited in any order.
-Also available is the Guidebook, a 240-page, beautifully illustrated publication produced to support the event.
-The Guidebook can be downloaded, purchased online, or picked up free at designated public places.
+Also available is the Guidebook, a 216-page, beautifully illustrated publication, which can be downloaded, purchased online, or picked up free at designated public places.
 The Guidebook has descriptions of the tour sites, directions, refreshments, special activities in the area, and other places of interest which usually include historical sites that can be toured at other times of the year (for future reference).
 The Guidebook is a snapshot of the touring area; it lists names of the sponsoring Garden Club member organizations; area information such as Chamber of Commerce & historical societies; and advertisements from local businesses such as garden centers, antique stores, and restaurants.